 Harumi Ayasato A.K.A "Pearls Fey" from Ace Attorney uses this, since her mother basically trained her to be as polite and formal as humanly possible.
 Phoenix (Ryuuichi) even comments on the dissonance between her refined speech and her adorable appearance.
 In Ace Attorney Investigations 2, Hakari Mikagami also uses this pronoun, in addition to very formal ways of addressing others (such as using -sama on most people).

 Masako Natsume from Mawaru-Penguindrum.
 She has very unusually polite and formal speech patterns compared to girls her age, contrasting with Kanba's much rougher "Ore" and Shouma's non-threatening "boku".

 私 A standard, polite word for "I", usable by both males and females in formal situations.
-It's also fine for females in informal situations; a male who uses it in an informal context may come across as effeminate, business-like or aloof.
+It's also fine for females in informal situations; a male who uses it in an informal context may come across as business-like or aloof, sometimes effeminate.
 In the case of children, watashi is often used by girls, but never by boys, who use boku.
 In Japanese as a second language courses, watashi is almost always the first word for "I" learned.